Brooklyn Nine-Nine season 8

-The eighth and final season of the American sitcom Brooklyn Nine-Nine premiered on August 12, 2021 consists of ten episodes.
+The eighth and final season of the American sitcom Brooklyn Nine-Nine premiered on August 12, 2021, and concluded on September 16, 2021.
+The season consists of ten episodes.
 NBC renewed the series for an eighth season in November 2019 and announced in February 2021 that it would be the final season.

 The series revolves around the lives of a group of police detectives at a fictional precinct of the New York City Police Department.
 It stars Andy Samberg, Stephanie Beatriz, Terry Crews, Melissa Fumero, Joe Lo Truglio, Dirk Blocker, Joel McKinnon Miller, and Andre Braugher.

 Summary

 The precinct experiences drastic changes as a result of the COVID-19 pandemic and the George Floyd protests.
 Rosa quits her job and becomes a private investigator after losing faith in the system, Holt struggles to maintain his relationship with Kevin, and Hitchcock retires and keeps in touch with Scully via FaceTime.
 Jake and Amy attempt to keep their work lives under control during their first year as parents.
 In response to the increasing tension between officers and the citizens, Amy plans to implement a major reform program, which puts her in the crosshairs of old-school NYPD Union President Frank O'Sullivan.
 Jake is suspended for five months after making a wrongful arrest on a case he was let go from.

 Holt ultimately repairs his relationship with Kevin and they renew their vows.
 The squad also successfully stop O'Sullivan from sabotaging the reform program proposal, leading to the commissioner implementing it citywide and appointing Holt and Amy as deputy commissioner and chief of the program, respectively.
 With Amy's new position making their parenting schedule more difficult, Jake decides to quit his job to be a full-time father while Terry becomes the new Captain of the precinct.
 The series ends with all of them deciding to continue their Halloween Heists despite their life changes.